 We face a compliance burden from an organizational and regulatory perspective as a European public company with limited liability under Dutch law with our shares listed on Euronext Brussels and with the majority of our operations in Belgium.
-Accordingly, after this offering is completed, we intend to seek shareholder approval for our redomiciliation from the Netherlands to Belgium.
+Accordingly, depending on the entry into force of major changes to Belgian corporate law, we may seek shareholder approval for our redomiciliation from the Netherlands to Belgium.
 The redomiciliation is expected to be implemented through a series of complex cross-border steps, including obtaining shareholder and governmental approvals, all of which are beyond our control.
 See "Overview of Our Restructuring and Anticipated Redomiciliation."
 We cannot assure you that we will receive these approvals, and we may be unable to implement our redomiciliation.

 If our redomiciliation is not successfully completed, we will remain a European public company with limited liability under Dutch law.
 In such event, we will not be able to reduce our compliance burden.
 Our legal and financial compliance costs will remain higher and some activities will continue to be more time-consuming and costly than if we would be a company incorporated under Belgian law.
-For example, if our redomiciliation is not successfully completed, we would continue to need the services provided by our independent auditors as required under both Dutch law in respect of argenx

-SE and Belgian law in respect of argenx BVBA and would continue to owe increased fees in respect thereof.
+For example, if our redomiciliation is not successfully completed, we would continue to need the services provided by our independent auditors as required under both Dutch law in respect of argenx SE and Belgian law in respect of argenx BVBA and would continue to owe increased fees in respect thereof.
 In addition, if our redomiciliation is not successfully completed, we would need to continue leasing our office in Breda, the Netherlands.